-Beards Brook CPA
+8. Beards Brook CPA

 This Conservation Priority Area extends from East Washington village south to the Hillsborough Town line, and west to Lovell Mountain and Island Pond.
-Serving as the gateway to old East Washington village from center Washington, Bradford, and Hillsborough; it is a very special corner of Town.
+Serving as the gateway to old East Washington village from both center Washington and from Hillsboro, it is a very special corner of Town.

 Surface Water Quality - Currently the watershed of both the south and north branches of Beards Brook are mostly unprotected by formal land conservation.
-This Conservation Priority Area contains virtually the entire length of both branches of Beards Brook, from their origins at Island Pond and on the southeast flank of Lovell Mountain, past the confluence with Woodward Brook at Mill Pond, and south to the Hillsborough Town line.
+This Conservation Priority Area contains virtually the entire length of both branches of Beards Brook, from their origins at Island Pond and on the southeast flank of Lovewell Mountain, past the confluence with Woodward Brook at Mill Pond, and south to the Hillsboro Town line.
 As recent issues with pollution in Mill Pond underscore, water quality is an important resource that needs enhanced protection.
-Land conservation in these important watersheds would maintain the Quality of these streams and the water bodies associated with them.
+Land conservation in these important watersheds would help maintain the quality of these streams and the water bodies associated with them.